We need your help to care for our incredible system of Washington trails!

-Trail events are great for individuals and small groups (all participants must be 14 years or older).
+Trail volunteer opportunities occur throughout the Mountains to Sound Greenway National Heritage Area, with a focus on projects in the Issaquah Alps, Middle Fork Snoqualmie Valley, and the Teanaway Community Forest.
+These events are great for individuals and small groups (all participants must be 14 years or older).
 Volunteers meet their event leads at the trailhead and hike to the project site together.
 This involves up to a two-mile hike to the project, and potentially a further hike as the project continues, carrying tools and personal items.
+Please see each individual event for more details about what to expect.

-Types of activities volunteers may participate in at a trail maintenance and construction event:
+Types of activities volunteers may participate in at a trail volunteer event:

 Brushing